eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 @implementation Card

 // *********************************************
-// Automtaiclly created by ObjC via @property
+// Automatically created by ObjC via @property
 // *********************************************

-// The following line says _contents is the name of the instance variable where
+// The following line says
-// the property 'contents' is going to be stored.
+//   "_contents is the name of the instance variable where the property 'contents' is going to be stored".
+// or
-// "synthesise property contents to use _contents as storage"
+//   "synthesize property contents to use _contents as storage"
-// it allocates space for the contents in the object
+// It allocates space for the contents in the object.
+// "synth-e-size"
-@synthesise contents = _contents;
+@synthesize contents = _contents;

 // getter
 - (NSString *) contents